 This project is under the authority of the FAMU-FSU college of engineering.
 The internal stakeholders involved in the project are Team 502 and upper management.
 The upper management includes teaching assistants: Michael Dina, Tyler-Ince Ingram, Caleb Ward, and Cameron Banes.
 Upper Management also includes Dr. McConomy.
 Dr. McConomy is the senior design professor for the Department of Mechanical Engineering and overlooks this project and the students working on it.
 Tom McKeown will be the primary mentor and advisor of the project; he is a part of the Spaceport Rocketry Association and licensed to oversee high powered launches.
 Internal Management has direct influence on Team 502 and the constraints of this project.

 There are several external stakeholders to be considered.
 The NASA Artemis program will ultimately be using the product to validate scientific concepts through the competition platform.
 The judges of the competition will also be stakeholders because they will be determining how effective the vehicle is.
-The end beneficiaries of the product include the undergraduates of the FAMU-FSU college of engineering and the local middle and elementary schools because the team is trying to reach these audiences to generate interest in the AIAA program and rocketry at large.
+The end beneficiaries of the product include the undergraduates of the FAMU-FSU College of Engineering and the local middle and elementary schools because the team is trying to reach these audiences to generate interest in the AIAA program and rocketry at large.
 Another stakeholder is Pro Hruda because he will be helping with part and material acquisition.

-Dr. William Oates, Dr. Chiang Shih, and the Student Government Association are sponsoring the project and are stakeholders.
+Dr. William Oates and Dr. Chiang Shih are sponsoring the project and are stakeholders.
 Dr. Oates is the Dean of Mechanical Engineering.
-Both Dr. Oates and Dr. Shih Dr. Shih have a professional interest in the project because a successful competition launch spells recognition for the college of mechanical engineering and the college of engineering.
+Both Dr. Oates and Dr. Shih Dr. Shih have a professional interest in the project because a successful competition launch spells recognition for the College of Mechanical Engineering and the College of Engineering.

+The final stakeholders in this project are Jim and Sandy Dafoe.
+The Dafoe family are sponsoring this project and staying involved by attending launches and keeping in touch through email.
+Jim and Sandy Dafoe regularly sponsor student projects in STEM-related fields and are both philanthropists in many other aspects.
+Jim Dafoe is a retired Naval engineer which is one of the factors that inspired the Dafoe’s to fund student projects such as this.

 Assumptions

 Due to the nature of this project, several assumptions must be made to properly aid the project, the project timeline, and the project scope.
 To begin, the team assumes it will have access to its current tools through the end of the end of this project.
 This includes all shop facilities, tools, materials, university personnel, and senior design team members.
 It is assumed that a launch rod will be provided on the launch day.
 It is assumed that an ignition charge will be provided on launch day.
 The launch conditions are assumed to have wind speeds less than 12 m/s and an elevation of around 300 m.
 It is assumed that all simulations conducted in OpenRocket are within a regional margin of error of physical test results.
-Another assumption is that the vehicle will travel no higher than 2 km.

 For safety, it is also assumed that all legal regulations, technical requirements, shop protocols, and launch protocols will be followed by all personnel.
-It is also assumed that any safety training, legal permits, and authorizations will be obtained when necessary.
+Any safety training, legal permits, and authorizations will be obtained when necessary.
 It is assumed that this project is not exempt from Murphy’s laws.
 Things will go wrong, and it is not a matter of if, but when.